 “I felt compelled to try and help, even if it was in just a small way” says Lindsay.
 A runner who had recently trained to run her first marathon, she decided to teach children about exercise and healthy eating.
 She knew that reaching children at an earlier age was the key to developing and maintaining good habits throughout childhood and into adulthood.

 Lindsay began GO FAR in one High Point, NC, school with 16 children.
-Thirteen years later, the program has grown to reach more than 10,000 children annually.
-GO FAR programs are found in elementary and middle schools and many after-school programs throughout North Carolina and reaching into California, Florida, Illinois, Kansas, Minnesota, Ohio, and Virginia.
+Thirteen years later, the program has grown to reach more than 8,000 children annually.
+GO FAR programs are found in elementary and middle schools and many after-school programs throughout North Carolina and nationwide.

 Why is the program so successful?
 “We thought we'd just reach kids,” Lindsay says.
 “But we've seen whole families join in, becoming runners and changing their diets.
 We've seen teachers who, inspired by their students, have changed their lives by losing extra weight and starting to exercise.

 “Also, you don’t have to be a super-star athlete to run,” Lindsay adds.
-GO FAR touches the kids who might not make early travel teams, think of themselves as athletes, or have the resources to play other sports.
-“All you need to run is a good pair of running shoes.”LEARN MORE
+GO FAR reaches the kids who might not make early travel teams, think of themselves as athletes, or have the resources to play other sports.
+“All you need to run is a good pair of running shoes and a good attitude.”

 WHY WE NEED GO FAR